stanly-johnson/stanlyjohnson.me/Things to do.md

 Things to do:
-Set up SJ to link to homepage with no underline of link check for font options
+Set up Git, Medium links in resume